-In any event, no matter what temperature you start with, you do want to adjust that temperature slightly upwards or downwards depending on the environment of the room you are printing in and the initial print conditions that you observe.
+In any event, no matter what PLA filament temperature you start with, you do want to adjust that temperature slightly upwards or downwards depending on the environment of the room you are printing in and the initial print conditions that you observe.

-In general, it’s a good idea to start printing at about 180C and note how the material is being extruded, as well as the quality of the print layers being produced.
+In general, it’s a good idea to start PLA printing temperature at about 180C and note how the material is being extruded, as well as the quality of the print layers being produced.
 That's usually the best temp for PLA settings.
 If you note problems with the material, simply adjust the temperature up or down in 5C increments until the problem is no longer noticeable.

 Your print temperature is probably too high if you notice that strings of material are occurring as your printer is moving between different parts of the print job.
 This “stringing” happens because the PLA loses too much viscosity due to being too hot.
 As a result, the material leaks out of the print nozzle as it moves.

 Your print temperature is probably too low if you notice that the PLA is having trouble adhering to the print surface or to previous layers.
 Temperature is also likely the cause of problems in the surface of the printed object like gaps, holes and missing layers.

-This is an indication that the PLA is under extruding because of a higher material viscosity caused by a print temperature that is too low.
+This is an indication that the PLA is under extruding because of a higher material viscosity caused by a PLA 3D printing temperature that is too low.
 In either case, dialing in the correct print temperature will increase the chances that you’ll end up with an object that is both useful and beautiful.